Module Catalogue 2025/26

 Assessment Rationale And Relationship

-Please note, all work must adhere to the ethical, health and safety requirements outlined on the module.
+Please note, all work must adhere to the ethical, health and safety requirements outlined on the module and spelling and grammar will be noted, as per in industry.

-Critical analysis of practice: Students will submit a 1,000-word critical analysis of their own journalistic practice, based on a portfolio of work produced throughout the module.
-A portfolio of work must accompany the analysis and should include a minimum of five pieces of work, drawn from the formative and summative assessments.
+Critical and reflexive analysis of practice: Students will submit a 1,500-word critical analysis of their own journalistic practice, based on a portfolio of work produced throughout the module and responding to a prompt released during the module.
+A portfolio of work must accompany the analysis, drawn from the formative assessments.
 Any analysis submitted without an accompanying portfolio will fail.

 Formative assessment rationale and relationship

-The formative assessment for this module are exercises set throughout the semester that immerse students in the core elements of journalism practice from the earliest opportunity, allowing them to develop self-confidence in a new and challenging discipline.
-Each week following the formative assessment, the tutor will provide whole class feedback, perhaps using anonymised examples.
+The formative assessments for this module are homework/in-class exercises set throughout the semester that immerse students in the core elements of journalism practice from the earliest opportunity, allowing them to develop self-confidence in a new and challenging discipline.
+Each week following the formative assessment, the tutor will provide whole class feedback, perhaps using anonymized examples, for students to take on board and feed into their ongoing practice.

 Timetable